Karen McCullah: Screenwriting career

 McCullah describes many of the characters she's written as, essentially, “badass and full of mirth.”
 Most of her published screenplays have been co-written with Kirsten Smith; they met when Smith read one of McCullah's scripts as part of Smith's job in 1996.
 After letters and phone calls, the two met for margaritas and started their first script (a woman-led action-comedy) on a cocktail napkin.
-Though the first script did not sell, they wrote10 Things I Hate About You while living in separate cities by mailing pages of the draft to each other.
+Though the first script did not sell, they wrote 10 Things I Hate About You while living in separate cities by mailing pages of the draft to each other.
 They admired and were considering following in the footsteps of Clueless, a spin on Emma, as they knew they wanted to write a teen comedy with a twist on a classic story.
 With a title already set from McCullah's high school diary, the duo picked Shakespeare's The Taming of the Shrew to modernize and outlined their plans while sitting on a beach in Mexico, though as McCullah said, “We definitely knew [the title character] would not be tamed at the end."

 McCullah and Smith had already started adapting Legally Blonde (the novel) for film by the time 10 Things went to theaters.
 Of writing the main character, McCullah said: "It was fun to play with that dynamic with [the rich, pretty, popular girl] being the underdog, having to prove herself to other people even when she was completely capable."
 They spent two days on Stanford's campus in the spring of 2000 doing research for the screenplay.